ClearBlade/ClearBlade-Python-SDK/README.md

 ```
 ---
 ### Collections
+First you are able to get a list of all current collections within a system.

+> Definition: `Developer.getAllCollections(system)`
+> Returns: List of collections.
+Each collection is a dictionary containing the collection name and collectionID.

 As a developer, you get full management access to any collection within a system.
-To create a cloud collection, you need to specify the system it's going to line in, and the name of the new collection you are creating.
+To create a cloud collection, you need to specify the system it's going to live in, and the name of the new collection you are creating.

 > Definition: `Developer.newCollection(system, name)`
 > Returns: A Collection object of the newly created Collection